boots-edu/textbook/source/text/1-introduction/index.md

 [&laquo; Return to the Table of Contents](../index.md)

-We're going to explain the basics of TypeScript.
+In this chapter, we are going to explain the basics of TypeScript.
 This will include variables, values, types, and functions.